FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/33-old-questions.md

-## 3.3 Old Questions
+## 3.3 Question Catalogue

-> This section contains possible exam questions sourced from students of previous Protein Prediction I lectures.
+> This section contains possible exam questions sourced from students of previous Protein Prediction I lectures and the lecture recordings.

 ### 3.3.1 Exam Structure: 2016ST